planet-ethereum/community/README.md

 3. Mentor beginners, and provide educational content
 4. Spread the word
 5. Mix your creativity with our UIs

+We understand if you can't spend much time on this, we do this in our free time too.
+Even small contributions add up over time and matter.

 Please feel free to create issues to discuss anything, and PRs to change anything :)